mahmoudalbardan/NetworkPerformanceAnalysis/Readme.md

 Here is the expected gradio dashboard :
 ![Gradio Dashboard](models/results/gradio_oss.png)

-## 🗂 Project Structure
+## Project Structure

-- `src/` – Source code for preprocessing, modeling, evaluation and building a Gradio application.
+- `src/` – source code for preprocessing, modeling, evaluation and building a Gradio application.
-- `models/` – Saved trained models (oss counters forecasting models and classifier performance degradation).
+- `models/` – saved trained models (oss counters forecasting models and classifier performance degradation).
-- `tests/` – Unit tests for validation.
+- `tests/` – unit tests for validation.
-- `experimental/` – **Experimental notebooks that you can consult to check the outcome of the data processing step and the forecastings**.
+- `experimental/` – **experimental notebooks that you can consult to check the outcome of the data processing step and the forecastings**.
-- `configuration.ini` – Configuration file used during launch.
+- `configuration.ini` – configuration file used during launch.
-- `Dockerfile` – Docker setup.
+- `Dockerfile` – docker file.
-- `requirements.txt` – Python dependencies.
+- `requirements.txt` – python packages.

 ## 🚀 Launch and test the app on your Local Machine